Nunligran

 Nunligran (Нунлигран; Нунлыгран, Nunlygran) is a village (selo) in Providensky Municipal District of Chukotka Autonomous Okrug, in the Far Eastern Federal District of Russia.
-Population: Municipally, Nunligran is subordinated to Chukotsky Municipal District and incorporated as 'Nunligran Rural Settlement.
+Population: Municipally, Nunligran is subordinated to Chukotsky Municipal District and incorporated as Nunligran Rural Settlement.

 Geography

-The settlement, about 180 km from Provideniya is a Chukchi village that replaced a Yupik village, indeed the name is derived from a combination of the two languages: "Nunalyk", the Yupik for "having a village" and "Ran", the Chukchi word for "Dwelling".
+The settlement, about 180 km from Provideniya, is a Chukchi village that replaced a Yupik village, Indeed, the name is derived from a combination of the two languages: "Nunalyk", the Yupik for "having a village" and "Ran", the Chukchi word for "Dwelling".
 It is not clear whether the Chukchi gradually became the dominant race in the village or whether they forced the Yupik out.

-The village is situated on the shore of the Achchen lagoon, separated from the Bering Sea by a sandy spit.
+The village is situated located nearly 20 km to the west of the shore of the Achchyon lagoon, separated from the Bering Sea by a sandy spit.

 Demographics

-The population according to the most recent census data is 360, of whom 191 were male and 169 female, a slight reduction on a 2006 estimate of 370.
+As of 2010 Nunligran had a population of 360, of whom 191 were male and 169 female.
+This was a slight reduction on a 2006 estimate of 370.